Optimal Decision Tree Policies for Markov Decision Processes: Related Work

 Decision trees have appeared at various parts of the reinforcement learning pipeline~\cite{glanois2021survey} for example in modeling the Q-value function or in modeling the policy.
 In this work, we are interested in modeling the policy with a decision tree as this gives us an interpretable model that we can directly use at test time.

-Decision trees make predictions using hard comparisons between a single feature value and a threshold the learned models can be discontinuous and non-differentiable which makes optimization with gradients challenging.
+Decision trees make predictions using hard comparisons between a single feature value and a threshold.
+The learned models can be discontinuous and non-differentiable, which makes optimization with gradients challenging.
 One line of research focuses on overcoming the non-differentiability of decision trees to allow for the use of gradient-based optimization methods.
-Gupta et al.~\cite{gupta2015policy} train decision trees that contain linear models in their leaves that can be optimized with gradients but this results in models that are hard to interpret.
-Silva et al.~\cite{silva2020optimization} first relax the constraints that decision nodes select one feature, that leaves predict one value, and that thresholds are hard step functions.
+Gupta et al.~[\citeyear{gupta2015policy}] train decision trees that contain linear models in their leaves that can be optimized with gradients but this results in models that are hard to interpret.
+Silva et al.~[\citeyear{silva2020optimization}] first relax the constraints that decision nodes select one feature, that leaves predict one value, and that thresholds are hard step functions.
 Such relaxed trees are differentiable and can be trained with policy gradient methods.
 By discretizing the relaxed tree they end up with an interpretable model that approximates the relaxed model.
 However, the relaxed tree can get stuck in local minima and the discretized tree offers no performance guarantees.
-Likmeta et al.~\cite{likmeta2020combining} consider decision tree policies for autonomous driving tasks.
-To make the decision tree parameters easily optimizable they fix the structure of the tree along with the features used in the decision nodes.
+Likmeta et al.~[\citeyear{likmeta2020combining}] consider decision tree policies for autonomous driving tasks.
+To make the decision tree parameters easily optimizable, they fix the tree structure along with the features used in the decision nodes.
 By learning a differentiable hyper-policy over decision tree policies they are then able to approximately optimize the models with gradient descent.

-With Iterative Bounding MDPs~\cite{topin2021iterative} the authors reformulate the underlying MDP into one where the agent implicitly learns a decision tree policy.
+With Iterative Bounding MDPs, Topin et al.~[\citeyear{topin2021iterative}] reformulate the underlying MDP into one where the agent implicitly learns a decision tree policy.
 The method can be thought of as a tree agent learning to take actions that gather information and a leaf agent learning to take actions that work well given the gathered information of the tree agent.
-By reformulating the MDP its decision tree policy can be optimized using differentiable function approximators and gradient-based optimizers.
+By reformulating the MDP, its decision tree policy can be optimized using differentiable function approximators and gradient-based optimizers.

-In a separate line of work the goal is to represent a specific, usually optimal, policy as a decision tree that is unbounded in size.
+In a separate line of work, the goal is to represent a specific, usually optimal, policy as a decision tree that is unbounded in size.
 These techniques have been developed for policies with a single goal state~\cite{brazdil2015counterexample} and as a tool for general controllers~\cite{ashok2020dtcontrol}: dtcontrol.